ChainAgnostic/CAIPs/CAIPs/caip-78.md

 ### Token Asset Namespace

 The asset namespace is called `nft` hosted in the Hedera Token Service (HTS).
-It references HTS non-fungible tokens in the `hedera` namespace (see CAIP-xx).
+It references HTS non-fungible tokens in the `hedera` namespace (see CAIP-75).

 #### Asset Reference Definition